SmartLayer/SmartLayer/README.md

 This layout is designed to enhance the typing experience for users frequently working with mathematical symbols and expressions.
 Your feedback and suggestions for improvement are always welcome.

+## Known Issues

+While the `math-friendly-xkb` layout aims to enhance the typing experience, there are a few known issues and areas for potential improvement:

+- **Superscript Minus**: Currently, there is no superscript minus symbol.
+This is rarely an issue as superscripts are often used for elliptic curve math, which primarily involves addition.
+However, it could be argued that the cardinal number signs should not be there, as superscript O, and superscript A does the job for muscular and femine cardinal, the unicode specifically for these 2 symbols are arguably overdsigned.

+- **Trademark and Registered Symbols**: There are currently no mappings for the 'trademark' or 'registered' symbols.
+One potential solution is to use `alt+shift+'1'` for the trademark symbol and `alt+shift+'2'` for the registered symbol, as there are two ways to produce superscript brackets.

+- **Degree Sign**: There are three ways to produce the degree sign (°), which may be unnecessary.

+- **Section Sign**: There are two ways to produce the section sign (§), which may be redundant.

+- **Unused Alt Key Combinations**: The combinations `alt+g`, `alt+shift+g`, `alt+h`, `alt+shift+h`, and `alt+m` and `alt+shift+m` currently do not produce any special symbols.

+- **Super Key Issues**: The combination `super+shift+'q'` produces nothing.
+Also, nothing happens with `super` plus period or comma.

+- **Rarely Used Symbols**: The Latin Alpha (ɑ) and Copyright (©) symbols have not been used in real life scenarios.

+These issues are minor and do not significantly impact the overall functionality of the layout.
+However, they will be considered for future updates and improvements.